 Capiz (Kapis) shell windows and doors were originally used in the Philippines.
-Traditionally the Capiz shells provided a cheaper alternative to glass and were durable enough to withstand the typhoon rains and winds.
-Similar to the Japanese Shoji screen the Capiz shell are light weight sliding panels and are translucent to allow light to pass through, but still allowing privacy.
-The Capiz comes from the windowpane oyster (placuna placenta) found in the coastal waters of the Philippines and are known for their beautiful mother of pearl look.
+Traditionally the capiz shells provided a cheaper alternative to glass and were durable enough to withstand the typhoon rains and winds.
+Similar to the Japanese shoji paper, the capiz shells are translucent to allow light to pass through, but still allow privacy.
+The capiz comes from the windowpane oyster (placuna placenta) found in the coastal waters of the Philippines and are known for their beautiful mother of pearl look.

-The Capiz shell panels I am building is my interpretation of the traditional Capiz panel from the Philippines and will only be offered for interior purposes only such as covering windows, closets, room partitions, pocket doors, or hinged free-standing screens.
-Similar to the shoji panel construction, the Capiz are constructed in such a way that if an accident was to happen and a shell is damaged it would be easy to repair with a new shell.
-When being used for window coverings the panels will have a Japanese synthetic shoji paper backing which will allow the light to pass, but helps protect and limit the shells exposure to Sun’s U.V. rays.
+The capiz shell panels I am building is my interpretation of the traditional capiz panel from the Philippines and will be offered for interior purposes only such as covering windows, closets, room partitions, pocket doors, or hinged free-standing screens.
+Similar to the shoji panel construction, the capiz are constructed in such a way that if an accident was to happen and a shell is damaged it would be easy to repair with a new shell.
+The backside of the panel will have a Japanese synthetic shoji paper backing which will allow the light to pass through.
+This also helps when used as window coverings to help protect and limit the shells exposure to the sun’s damaging U.V. rays.

-The woods offered are softwoods including red cedar, fir, hemlock, and hardwoods including red and white oak, cherry, walnut, and maple. *I no longer use mahogany wood species for the frames.
+The woods offered are softwoods including Yellow cedar, red cedar, vertical grain fir, hemlock, and hardwoods including red and white oak, cherry, walnut, and Bass. *I no longer use mahogany wood species for the frames.
 I will only use it on parts such as the kickboard and grillwork combined with another wood for the frames.*

-All woods are finished by hand with clear oil and wax.
+All woods are finished by hand with clear oil and wax or Rubio Monocoat finish.

 Unless otherwise specified, all capiz panels will include a flush mortised ebony finger pull from Japan.